 Some tips for preventing stress in cats

 - Keep a good routine & environment.
-This means regular feeding times and clean litter boxes.
+This means regular feeding times (try an automatic cat feeder to schedule meal times and a water fountain to give them access to clean, fresh water) and clean litter boxes.

 - Play with your cat.
 Spend time playing with cat toys.